Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Instagram-Clone/README.md

 - **HTML5** – For Structure and layout
 - **CSS3** – For Styling, alignment, responsiveness
+-  **Font Awesome** - Icons for Facebook login and other UI elements

 ## 💻 Folder Structure
 - `index.html` → Main HTML file